Our History

 The Jews of the former Soviet Union found their way to freedom with the help of HIAS in two modern waves, with over 400,000 migrating with HIAS assistance through Vienna and Rome to the United States, Canada, Australia, New Zealand, and elsewhere.
 The first wave peaked in 1979, coming to an abrupt halt a year later when the USSR once again closed its doors.
 The second wave, which began in the late ’80s, continued until emigration restrictions were finally lifted by Soviet leader Mikhail Gorbachev.

-Continuing from its work in the 1990s, HIAS expanded its resettlement work to include assistance to non-Jewish refugees from the former Yugoslavia, East Africa, southeast Asia and the Middle East.
-HIAS also began working in countries refugees were fleeing to, helping identify those in immediate danger and bringing them to safety.
-In 2002, HIAS established operations in Kenya to provide protection to refugees from numerous African countries plagued by conflict, helping to resettle the most vulnerable and providing mental health and social services.
-The HIAS Refugee Trust of Kenya was the first HIAS program in decades to focus exclusively on assisting non-Jewish refugees.
+Continuing from its work in the 1990s, HIAS expanded its resettlement work to include assistance to non-Jewish refugees from the former Yugoslavia, East Africa, southeast Asia, and the Middle East.
+HIAS also began working in countries where refugees fled, helping identify those in immediate danger and providing humanitarian assistance.
+In 2002, HIAS established operations in Kenya to provide protection to refugees from nearby countries experiencing conflict, helping to resettle the most vulnerable and providing essential social services.

 The following year, HIAS entered into its first partnership in decades with the UN High Commissioner for Refugees, to assist asylum seekers from Ukraine.
-Over the next two decades, partnering with the UN Refugee Agency to help refugees regardless of religion or ethnicity became HIAS’ way of working; assisting refugees not because they are Jewish, but because HIAS is Jewish.
+Since then, HIAS has partnered with the UN Refugee Agency to help refugees regardless of religion or ethnicity.
+This became HIAS’ way of working; assisting refugees not because they are Jewish, but because HIAS is Jewish.

 In 2003, HIAS expanded into the Latin American and Caribbean region with the opening of its office in Ecuador, which was part of the response to the refugee crisis caused by the conflict in Colombia.
-Since then, HIAS’ presence in the region has grown to include 11 country offices — reaching from Mexico and Central America to South America and the Caribbean.
-Today, HIAS is one of the leading agencies working to protect displaced people across the Latin American and Caribbean region.
+At its peak, HIAS’ presence in the region grew to include 11 country offices — including Guatemala, Honduras, Costa Rica, Guyana, Aruba, Venezuela, and Peru.
+Today, HIAS is one of the leading agencies working to protect displaced people across Latin America.

-HIAS, too, became the target of anti-immigrant sentiment when, in 2018, the gunman who murdered 11 worshippers at Pittsburgh’s Tree of Life synagogue attacked HIAS’ support for refugees in online posts just before the shootings.
+HIAS became the target of anti-immigrant sentiment when in 2018, the gunman who murdered 11 worshippers at Pittsburgh’s Tree of Life synagogue attacked HIAS’ support for refugees in online posts just before the shootings.
 In the wake of that horrific act of violence, HIAS built on the public’s newfound awareness and expanded the reach and scope of the organization’s work in the U.S. and across the globe.

-Today, HIAS has more than 1,800 staff members providing services to refugees and other displaced people in more than 20 countries.
-In the U.S., our refugee resettlement network has grown to include 30 metropolitan areas across the country.
-HIAS has also received tremendous support from the American Jewish community and from thousands of Jewish clergy members, with more than 475 synagogues in our network.
+In the United States, our refugee resettlement network grew to include 30 metropolitan areas across the country.
+HIAS continues to receive tremendous support from the American Jewish community and from thousands of Jewish clergy members, with more than 475 synagogues in our network.
+Our community engagement work remains critical to advocating for the rights of all displaced people.

 Search HIAS